jclouds/jclouds-site/start/blobstore.md

 <!--update to use ByteSource -->

 ### Uploading
-As long as you use either `InputStream` or `File` as the payload for your blob, you should be fine.
+As long as you use either `ByteSource` or `File` as the payload for your blob, you should be fine.
 Note that in S3, you must calculate the length ahead of time, since it doesn't support chunked encoding.

+It is usually better to use a repeatable payload like `ByteSource` instead of `InputStream`, since this allows parallel uploads and retrying on errors.

 Our integration tests ensure that we don't rebuffer in memory on upload:
 [testUploadBigFile](http://github.com/jclouds/jclouds/blob/master/core/src/test/java/org/jclouds/http/BaseHttpCommandExecutorServiceIntegrationTest.java).